December 18, 2018 - With great sadness we have learned that our friend Rich as passed away at his home in Candor, NC.

 Becoming the Somewhat Retiring Sultan of Salvias

-However, the nickname has stuck and often shows up in online plant forums that Dufresne visits to spread word about Salvias and other drought-resistant members of the mint family ( Lamiaceae).
+A generous sage enthusiast, the Sultan shares his knowledge so freely that it springs up in gardens nationwide.
+As he says, "I am an open-source person, ready to share wondrous gems."
+His nickname has stuck and often shows up in online plant forums that Dufresne visits to spread word about Salvias and other drought-resistant members of the mint family (Lamiaceae).

-Aside from constantly updating his Salvia Placard Handbook, Dufresne also has written numerous articles about Lamiacieae for horticultural publications such as this one in the summer 1999 Rock Garden Quarterly concerning Agastaches.
+Aside from constantly updating his Salvia Placard Handbook, Dufresne also has written numerous articles about Lamiaceae for horticultural publications such as one in the summer 1999 Rock Garden Quarterly concerning Agastaches.

 After losing his job at Lorrillard, Dufresne remained in North Carolina.
 Nowadays, he no longer gardens, but maintains his Salvia collection in a greenhouse.